runlyio/react-fetch-hooks/README.md

 ### Conditional Fetching

-Since you [shouldn't wrap your hooks in conditionals](https://reactjs.org/docs/hooks-rules.html), if you want to conditionally fetch, you can passa `null` or empty URL to the hook which will tell it not to do anything:
+Since you [shouldn't wrap your hooks in conditionals](https://reactjs.org/docs/hooks-rules.html), if you want to conditionally fetch, you can pass a `null` or empty URL to the hook which will tell it not to do anything:

 ```js
 import React from "react";